wp-plugins/facebook-page-publish/readme.txt

 3. The settings page.

 == Changelog ==

+= 0.3.3 =
+* Bugfix: No more double postings when attachements included
+* Bugfix: Default publishing policy for already on WP published posts set to "publish nothing"
+* Bugfix: Design fixed for empty author or categories
+* Bugfix: Included URLs where not always seperated by whitespace
+* Update: Post to application walls
+* Update: Internationalization - German and 63% French available

 = 0.3.2 =
 * Critical bugfix: fpp_get_post_image crashed when theme support for post thumbnails was not supported!